replicatedhq/troubleshoot.sh/docs/source/collect/certificates.md

 }
 ```

-If there is an error encountered, it will include the following file:
+If an error is encountered, this collector includes the following file:

 ### `/certificates/certificates.json`